Virginia Tech® home

 The Executive Committee consists of the Chair, Chair Elect, Past Chair, Executive Secretary/Treasurer, Historian and Social Chair.
 The Chair of the Academy will serve as chair of the Executive Committee.
 The Executive Committee may act on behalf of the Academy in all matters subject to review at any general meeting.

 The Award Selection Committee selects the winners of the Alumni Teaching Award.
-The committee consists of those who have won the Wine Award, the Sporn Award for the teaching of introductory subjects or the Alumni Teaching Award during the three previous years.
-The chair of the Academy convenes this committee.
+The committee consists of those who have won the Wine Award, the Sporn Award for the Teaching of Introductory Subjects or the Alumni Teaching Award during the three previous years.
+The Chair of the Academy convenes this committee.

-Section D - Nominations Committee
+Section C - Nominations Committee

 The Nominations Committee presents a list of candidates for the Academy's consideration at the meeting at which the elections of the new officers and other elected positions are held.
 The list should include at least one candidate for each position up for election.
 The committee consists of three Academy members appointed by the Chair and is reconstituted each year.
+The Chair Elect will chair this committee.

 Article Five - Meetings